 - MIG, Tig and stick welders as well as oxy/acetylene gas welding/brazing)

 Staff can assist you with material selection, suppliers and suggested contacts for external service providers (e.g. materials, heat treatment, tooling, and other requirements).
 In most instances this information is provided by the Lab Technical Officer in charge of the lab you are working in.

 How do I get something made?

 To submit a job or request to the workshop please follow the instructions below:

 - Discuss the job with the Technical Officer in charge of your relevant area before developing the detailed drawings.
 Technical Officers are happy to provide guidance in design, material selection and manufacture.

-- Develop initial drawings/sketches and organize for Lab Technical staff and student to meet with workshop staff to confirm concept design and ability to manufacture (can the workshop make it or does it need to be sent out?)
+- Develop the necessary drawings/sketches then meet with your Lab Technical staff to confirm concept design and ability to manufacture (can the workshop make it or does it need to be sent out?)

-- Further develop the drawings in CAD and obtain final signature and approval from the Technical Officer in your lab area (and your Academic Supervisor if student).
+- Obtain final signature and approval from the Technical Officer in your lab area, Academic Supervisor (if student), and cost-centre approver.

 I've submitted my design and ordered materials.
 What happens next?